amethyst/amethyst/book/src/glossary.md

    ease of use.
 2. *Component*: A plain-old-data structure that describes a certain trait an entity can have.
-Can be "attached" to entities to grant them certain abilities, e.g. a `Light` component contains parameters to make an entity glow, or a `Collidable` component can grant an entity collision detection properties.
+Can be "attached" to entities to grant them certain abilities, e.g. a `LightComponent` component contains parameters to make an entity glow, or a `Collidable` component can grant an entity collision detection properties.
 These components *do not* have any logic.
 They contain only data.
 3. *System*: This is where the magic happens!
 Systems are centralized game engine